Wardha–Nanded line

-Wardha–Yavatmal–Nanded line, with 327 km long Wardha-Kalamb-Yavatmal-Digras-Pusad-Nanded alignment, is an under-construction railway line in Maharashtra state of India, which will connect Nagpur and other districts in Vidarbha with Nanded and other parts of Marathwada regions.
+Wardha–Yavatmal–Nanded line, with 327 km long Wardha-Kalamb-Yavatmal-Digras-Pusad-Nanded alignment, is an under-construction railway line in Maharashtra, India, which will connect Nagpur and other districts in Vidarbha with Nanded and other parts of Marathwada regions.
 It will reduce Wardha-Yavatmal passenger travel time from about 2 hours by road to approximately 1.5 hours by train.
-It will also provide evacuation of major produce of Vidharba, such as cotton, soybeans, and coal, to Marathwada.
-It has been designated as the "special project" status by the Ministry of Railways, Government of India.
+It will also provide transportation of major produce of Vidharba, such as cotton, soybeans, and coal, to Marathwada.
+It has been designated as the "special project" status by the Ministry of Railways (India).

 History

 Revised total project cost of 284 km new line was INR3445.34 crores in 2025, spanning across six tehsils and 90 villages in Wardha, Yavatmal, Washim, Hingoli and Nanded district of Maharashtra, requiring acquisition of 722 hectares land.

 Route

 Alignment

-The final alignment of the Wardha-Kalamb-Yavatmal-Digres-Pusad-Nanded route has the following stations:
+The final alignment of the Wardha-Kalamb-Yavatmal-Digras-Pusad-Nanded route has the following stations: